Bell Inequality Violation and Relativity of Pre- and Postselection: Acknowledgements

 \section{Acknowledgements}

-We are grateful to our masters student Fransje Prins for getting us to think very hard about relativity of entanglement in our foundations of quantum mechanics course, as well as to Maurits Moeys for discussions of entanglement swapping in the Hensen \emph{et al.}\ experiment, and to Ad\'{a}n Cabello for discussions of the Ma \emph{et al.}\ experiment and comments on an earlier draft.
+We are grateful to our Masters student Fransje Prins for getting us to think very hard about relativity of entanglement in our foundations of quantum mechanics course, as well as to Maurits Moeys for discussions of entanglement swapping in the Hensen \emph{et al.}\ experiment, and to Ad\'{a}n Cabello for discussions of the Ma \emph{et al.}\ experiment and comments on an earlier draft.
+We are grateful for useful referee comments that helped us improve the paper.
 GB adds: Thanks to the ever-amazing Abner Shimony, who first introduced me to the foundations of quantum mechanics and encouraged me to pursue them.
 RH received financial support from the NWO (Veni-project nr.
 275-20-070).